t4tbear/TP2T/README.md

 # TP2T
-Scripts and other stuff for The Perfect Tower 2
+Scripts for The Perfect Tower 2